OLIMEX/RVPC/SOFTWARE/README.md

 # Tools
-pvpc folder contain all tools you will need to program ESP32-S2-DevKitLiPo-USB to act as programmer and the minichlink which used the ESP32-S2 to program CH32V003
+The rvpc folder contains all the tools needed to program an ESP32-S2-DevKitLiPo-USB to act as a programmer, and minichlink, which uses the ESP32-S2 to program CH32V003.
-Follow the instructions in the user manual
+Follow the instructions in the user manual.